 The Firm was set up by legal advisor Paweł Barta and attorney-at-law Paweł Litwiński in 2009.
 The Partners in the Firm attained their professional experience through advising the leading Polish and European communications firms, firms in the Internet and new technologies sector, and personal data controllers and database brokers.
 Representation of firms in court and before administrative authorities, including regulatory authorities, made it possible to build up extensive experience in litigation.The professional and academic interests of the partners in the Firm are focused on personal data protection law, new technologies law, and consumer protection law.
 These are also those fields of law in which the partners in the Firm can boast considerable academic achievements and in which they are highly active with respect to training, and in which the other members of the team at the Firm specialize.Due to a rapidly growing and highly specialized team of lawyers, the Firm can provide its clients with specialized legal services at the highest level.
 We aim to develop solutions that guarantee that business plans come to fruition with the minimum of legal risk.

-Paweł Barta is a graduate of the Faculty of Law and Administration of the Jagiellonian University in Cracow and the Japanese Language Centre at the Faculty of Philology of the Jagiellonian University in Cracow.
+Attorney-at-law, partner at the law firm Barta Litwiński Kancelaria Radców Prawnych i Adwokatów.
+Graduate of the Faculty of Law and Administration at the Jagiellonian University in Kraków and the Faculty of Philology at the Jagiellonian University in Kraków – Department of Japanology.

-Agnieszka Leńczuk is a graduate of the Faculty of Law and Administration of the Jagiellonian University in Cracow.
+Agnieszka Jagodzińska is a graduate of the Faculty of Law and Administration of the Jagiellonian University in Cracow.
 Since 2018, she has entered into the list of attorneys at The Cracow Bar Association.

 Gained previous professional experience in handling litigation cases, including corporate disputes, civil law, commercial businesses law and bankruptcy law.